gresendesa/cgibank/doc/Storage.md

 ## Storage saving

 Storage saves only one record for object instance.
-Once a Storage is created and

 ## Storage loading